eunchanity/davids_repo/projects/project5_speech_emotion/README.md

 ## Project 5 at Metis

-**Objective**: Use a convoluted neural network (CNN) model to classify speech emotion and speaker gender.
+**Objective**: Use a convolutional neural network (CNN) model to classify speech emotion and speaker gender.
 Create an app that processes input audio and notifies user of speech emotion, speaker gender, and speech transcription.

 **Overview**: